tarun-bhandari/tarun-bhandari/README.md

 `Git` `Github`

 ### Fun fact ✨
-- I like to read manga, Currently reading `Dead Dead Demons Dedededestruction`
+- I like to read manga, Currently reading `After the Rain`
 - I am using `PopOs` in my laptop
-- I like to code at night with the moon
+- I like to code at night with some music and coffee